 How Two New IEEE 802.11 Standardization Projects Aim to Strike the Balance

-Wireless technology has evolved enormously since the 1999 Macworld trade show, at which Apple CEO Steve Jobs introduced Apple’s AirPort wireless base station and iBook—the first Wi-Fi products widely marketed to consumers enabled by the IEEE 802.11b™ Standard.
+Wireless technology has evolved enormously since the 1999 Macworld trade show, at which Apple CEO Steve Jobs introduced Apple’s AirPort wireless base station and iBook—the first Wi-Fi products widely marketed to consumers, enabled by the IEEE 802.11b™ Standard.
 They were a great success, and PC vendors soon followed suit, sparking a revolution in wireless technology.

 In the more than two decades since, devices that incorporate IEEE 802.11™ Wireless LAN Standards have become ubiquitous, and conformance to the standards has become indispensable because of the robust, reliable, and affordable network connectivity it offers.

-Today, the evolution of wireless systems has brought privacy concerns to the forefront driven by user demand and GDPR requirements.
+Today, the evolution of wireless systems has brought privacy concerns to the forefront, driven by user demand and GDPR requirements.
 The global wireless industry is faced with the growing need to protect users’ personally identifiable information from increasingly sophisticated user-tracking and user-profiling activities, while continuing to improve wireless services and the user experience.

-Striving to address this challenge, IEEE Standards Association (IEEE SA) has formed two standardization projects within the IEEE 802.11 Wireless LAN Working Group:
+Striving to address this challenge, the IEEE 802 LAN/MAN Standards Committee has formed two standardization projects within the IEEE 802.11 Wireless LAN Working Group:

 IEEE P802.11bh™, Standard for Information Technology--Telecommunications and Information Exchange Between Systems Local and Metropolitan Area Networks--Specific Requirements - Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications Amendment: Operation with Randomized and Changing MAC Addresses